pyblish/pyblish-base/README.md

 ### Installation

-pyblish-base is avaialble on PyPI.
+pyblish-base is available on PyPI.

 ```bash
 $ pip install pyblish-base